ahpraveen/learn-bicep-azure/README.md

 # learn-bicep-azure

-Bicep is a Domain Specific Language that uses declarative syntax to deploy Azure resources.
+- Bicep is a Domain Specific Language that uses declarative syntax to deploy Azure resources.

-Define infrastructure in Bicep file to deploy the resources in Azure.
+- Define infrastructure in Bicep file to deploy the resources in Azure.

-Deploy the resources in consistent manner using Bicep.
+- Deploy the resources in consistent manner using Bicep.

+- Bicep is a transparent abstraction over ARM template JSON and doesn't lose any of the JSON template capabilities.

+- Use Bicep instead of JSON to develop your Azure Resource Manager templates (ARM templates)

 Benefits: